YouHaveTrouble/minecraft-optimization/concepts-for-dummies.md

 Doing things asynchronously isn't always better, and is not magical solution to every problem.
 In some cases doing things async can even hurt performance.
 Consider another analogy, also based on [BillyGalbreath's](https://github.com/BillyGalbreath) analogy:

+### Async programming

 > What is the fastest way of going to your neighbours house?
 A car is pretty fast, so why not try that.
-It's definitely faster than you walking, but when you calculate in having to get in the car, buckle up, start the engine, reverse out into the road, drive to the next driveway, pull in, kill the engine, unbuckle and get out, and just walking it turns out that just walking would have been faster.
+It's definitely faster than you walking, but when you calculate in having to get in the car, buckle up, start the engine, reverse out into the road, drive to the next driveway, pull in, kill the engine, unbuckle and get out, it turns out that just walking would have been faster.

 Async operations usually require overhead to take place, like the steps required to enter and exit the car before being able to drive.
 Sometimes it's just not worth it to use.